Last updated (fourth update): 29.06.20

-Following the government’s announcements regarding increasing capacity in schools on Sunday 10th May and Hartlepool Borough Conucil's announcement on Friday 15th May, we felt that it would be wise to create an ‘Increasing Capacity’ webpage on our school website to provide you with information regarding what is going to be happening during the week beginning Monday 1st June and what will happen if it is safe to increase capacity later in the half-term.
+Following the government’s announcements regarding increasing capacity in schools on Sunday 10th May and Hartlepool Borough Council's announcement on Friday 15th May, we felt that it would be wise to create an ‘Increasing Capacity’ webpage on our school website to keep families up-to-date with developments.
+We are also using our virtual school community on Class Dojo.

 This page will continue to be updated as necessary.
 Families will receive a text alert to inform them of any significant updates on the webpage.